kscarr73/ApiModels/README.md

 # Purpose
-ApiModels is used for Generic Runtime models, that can parse various formats, and exported to various formats.
+ApiModels is used for Generic Runtime models, that can parse various formats, and be used to exported various formats.

 Currently, we support the following formats: